Executive assistant to Andrew Cuomo details allegations of sexual harassment by New York governor – KION546

 “There started to be hugs with kisses on the cheek, and then there was at one point a hug, and when he went to go kiss on the cheek, he quickly turned his head and he kissed me on the lips,” she said.

-When asked by CBS what she said, Commisso responded that she “didn’t say anything.”
+When asked by CBS’ Jericka Duncan what she said during the alleged incident, Commisso responded that she “didn’t say anything.”

 “I didn’t say anything.
 I didn’t say anything.
 I didn’t say anything this whole time.
 People don’t understand that this is the governor of the State of New York,” she continued.
 “There are troopers that are outside the mansion and there are some mansion staff.
 Those troopers that are there, they are not there to protect me.
 They are there to protect him.”

-Note: CORRECTION: A previous version of this story incorrectly stated where the initial clips of the interview were released.